Sagarkadyan/hacking-/assembly/assembly.md

    contigous array is an array which srore data in contiguos region(a region which is connedtes or adjacent to memory without gap)

-   pushing and popping are done through by moving an index or a pointer and this poime holds the  lacation of he top of stack and it is uptaded as  item are pushed into the stck
+   pushing and popping are done through by moving an index or a pointer and this poime holds the  location of he top of stack and it is uptaded as  item are pushed into the stock